 “Joseph son of David, do not be afraid to take Mary home as your wife, because what is conceived in her is from the Holy Spirit.
 She will give birth to a son, and you are to give him the name Jesus, because he will save his people from their sins.”[xii]

-Amazingly, Bathsheba gave birth to Solomon, who would be the link from David to the Christ!
-Though conceived as the result of a union arising from a scandalous affair, one for which David paid dearly the rest of his life, the seed of these two adulterous people led to the Messiah that we celebrate at this time of year.
+As Matthew looked back at this history to trace the lineage of Jesus, he recalled Bathsheba, who gave birth to Solomon, who would be the link from David to the Christ!
+Though conceived in scandalous sin, the seed of that adulterous affair led to the Messiah that we celebrate at this time of year.

 ~~~~~~~~~~~~~~~~~~~~